 Why we picked the Ultimaker S5 as Best Dual Extruder 3D Printer:

-As of Fall 2018, dual extrusion is the new frontier for Chinese 3D printer manufacturers that want to get a bite of the market share.
+As of 2019, dual extrusion is the new frontier for Chinese 3D printer manufacturers that want to get a bite of the market share.
 We’re sorry to say, but so far, most of them are failing miserably.
-While it’s relatively easy to mount a second extruder to your printer, it‘s the interplay between soft- and hardware that makes the difference between a great print and a total failure.
+While it’s relatively easy to mount a second extruder to your printer, it’s the interplay between soft and hardware that makes the difference between a great print and an utter mess.

 Since the launch of the Ultimaker 3, the Dutch company invested a lot of time in perfecting the dual-extruder settings in their open source software Cura.
 And thanks to their simple, but ingenious method of changing the print heads during the printing process, you don’t waste any of your precious printing material in a wipe tower you throw away after printing.

 Why you should buy it: Looking for the best 3D printer for beginners?
-You could do a lot worse than the UP mini 2, which has some extraordinary features of genuine value.
+You could do a lot worse than the UP mini 2 ES, which has some extraordinary features of genuine value.

-Why we picked the Tiertime UP mini 2 as Best 3D Printer for Beginners:
+Why we picked the Tiertime UP mini 2 ES as Best 3D Printer for Beginners:

-Like its predecessor, aptly called the UP mini 2, the new and improved ES model is equipped with touchscreen controls, a closed build room, and Wifi connectivity.
-But even more attractive are safety-conscious features like power failure protection — so the print can resume after an abrupt stop — and built-in HEPA air filtration to maintain a healthy working environment.
+Like its predecessor, aptly called the UP mini 2, the new and improved ES model is equipped with touchscreen controls, a closed build chamber and WiFi connectivity.
+But even more attractive are safety-conscious features like power failure protection — so the print can resume after an abrupt stop — and built-in HEPA and activated carbon air filtration system to maintain a healthy working environment.

-There’s also automatic nozzle height detection, and a separate, enclosed spool container to prevent the filament from spoiling from exposure to moisture in the air.
+There’s also automatic nozzle height detection and a separate, enclosed spool container to prevent the filament from spoiling from exposure to moisture in the air.
 Overall a very tidy package.
 Unfortunately, it also carries on the lineage of having a teensy 120 x 120 x 120 mm build volume, but there are other features that give it an edge over the original.

 Many companies claim to have the “best 3D printer for beginners” – only a few deliver on the claim.
 Flashforge is one such company.
 Offering a great package that’s capable of giving you quality prints and enough room for improvement should you dive deeper into 3D printing, it is the ease of use that caps the Flashforge Finderoff as one of the best 3D printers for beginners.

-3D Printer Review: Flashforge Finder 3D Printer Review: (Almost) For Beginners
+3D Printer Review: Flashforge Finder Review – A Good 3D Printer for Beginners